6LchHDMbAAAAAGPRKfV4mVX9FPM_gdroO62T7nWA

 Typical Winterizing Tasks

 The following tasks are typical to what boat owners do to winterize a boat.
-The actual tasks required to winterize your boat will vary according to how it is equipped.
-Given this, we suggest you create a winterization checklist based on your boat's owner's manual and on how it is equipped.
-For specific step-by-step procedures, see the list of related articles towards the end of this article.
+The actual tasks required will vary according to how your boat is equipped.
+We suggest you create a winterization checklist based on your boat’s owner’s manual.
+For specific step-by-step procedures, see the related articles at the end of this page.

-Start with a Clean Boat: A clean boat will fair better during periods of inactivity and reduce the prep work required when it's time to use it again.
-Be sure to thoroughly clean and wax the hull, deck, and all hardware and trim.
+Start with a Clean Boat: A clean boat will fare better during periods of inactivity and reduce the prep work required when it’s time to use it again.
+Thoroughly clean and wax the hull, deck, and all hardware and trim.
 Check fiberglass and gelcoat for damage and make necessary repairs.
-Also, clean windshields and any fabrics such as canvas covers, Isinglass, and Bimini tops.
+Clean windshields and any fabrics such as canvas covers, Isinglass, and Bimini tops.
 Dry canvas completely before storing it neatly, preferably indoors.

-Flush Your Engine's Cooling System: Giving your engine's cooling system a good freshwater flush to remove dirt and debris, followed up by treating the system with antifreeze is essential to protecting your outboard, inboard or sterndrive engine against freeze damage.
-West Marine offers a number of Antifreeze Winterization Kits to make this process easy.
-Kits include our Engine Winterizing Kit and Camco's Inboard/Outboard Winterizing Kit, both of which greatly simplify the winterization process.
+Flush Your Engine’s Cooling System: Giving your engine’s cooling system a good freshwater flush to remove dirt and debris, followed by treating the system with antifreeze, is essential to protecting your outboard, inboard, or sterndrive engine against freeze damage.
+West Marine offers a number of Antifreeze Winterization Kits to make this process easy, including our Engine Winterizing Kit and Camco’s Inboard/Outboard Winterizing Kit.

 Install a Water Heater Bypass Kit: If your boat has a water heater, installing a water heater bypass kit gives you the ability to isolate the hot water heater from the rest of the freshwater system so it can be emptied independently.
 This prevents you from having to fill the hot water heater with antifreeze, which is costly but unavoidable without this device.

-Treat the Fuel System: Fill the fuel tank with fresh fuel to prevent condensation buildup while your boat is in storage.
+Treat the Fuel System: Fill the fuel tank with fresh fuel to prevent condensation buildup during storage.
 Replace the fuel filter or install a water-separating fuel filter if you don’t have one.
-Treat your fuel system with a fuel stabilizer, following the manufacturer’s instructions to prevent gum and varnish buildup.
+Treat your fuel system with a fuel stabilizer following the manufacturer’s instructions to prevent gum and varnish buildup.
 After adding the stabilizer, run the engine for a few minutes to circulate it through the system.

-Fog Your Engine: Winter maintenance on outboard or sterndrive engines prevents buildup and protects components during storage.
-To prevent rust and corrosion, spray fogging oil into the engine where it will coat cylinder walls and other surfaces and protect against rust and corrosion.
+Fog Your Engine: To prevent rust and corrosion during storage, spray fogging oil into the engine where it will coat cylinder walls and other surfaces.
 Fogging oil forms a protective barrier without leaving residue or causing excess smoke when the engine is restarted.

 Change the Engine Oil and Gear Lube: Change the oil and filter in inboard engines and four-stroke outboards.
-Since engine oil drains more easily, run your engine up to normal operating temperature first.
+Run your engine up to normal operating temperature first, since warm oil drains more completely.
 Drain and refill the outdrive gear case or outboard lower unit to avoid damage from water and impurities freezing inside.
-Look for signs of water intrusion in the gear oil, and repair seals if needed.
+Look for signs of water intrusion in the gear oil — a milky appearance indicates a failed seal that should be repaired before spring.

-Lubricate Bearings, Fittings and Hardware: Lubricate all fittings on the sterndrive, steering system, and engine trim mechanism.
-Use a moisture-displacing lubricant on hinges, latches, and metal parts to protect them.
-Don’t forget to inspect and grease wheel bearings on trailer boats and apply water-resistant grease to the propeller shaft.
+Lubricate Bearings, Fittings, and Hardware: Lubricate all fittings on the sterndrive, steering system, and engine trim mechanism.
+Use a moisture-displacing lubricant on hinges, latches, and metal parts.
+Inspect and grease wheel bearings on trailer boats and apply water-resistant grease to the propeller shaft.

 Thoroughly Inspect Your Boat: Take the opportunity to inspect potential problem areas.
 Look for signs of corrosion, wear, and rough operation in steering and control systems.
 Inspect fuel lines, hoses, and wiring for any damage or leaks.
 Tighten hose clamps and check engine belts for wear.
-Replace any parts, like sacrificial zinc anodes, that show excessive wear or corrosion.
+Replace parts showing excessive wear or corrosion, including sacrificial zinc anodes.

 Prevent Moisture Damage: Remove any standing water and debris from bilge compartments, lockers, and storage areas.
 Clean these thoroughly and use moisture absorbers to prevent mold and mildew.
 Clean and dry cushions and store them upright to promote air circulation.

-Remove Unnecessary Gear: Take off any gear that doesn’t need to remain on the boat during winter.
-This includes life jackets, ropes, and electronics.
+Remove Unnecessary Gear: Take off any gear that doesn’t need to remain on the boat during winter — life jackets, ropes, and electronics.
 Store these items indoors to avoid dirt, moisture damage, and theft.
 Remove the marine battery, clean its terminals, and store it in a cool, dry place.
 Check and recharge the battery periodically during the off-season.

 Cover Your Boat and Check it Often: For the best protection, store your boat in a climate-controlled space.
 If that’s not possible, use a high-quality cover.
-In harsh climates, professional shrink-wrapping offers the best protection, but a custom-fitted cover can work well, too.
+In harsh climates, professional shrink-wrapping offers the best protection, but a custom-fitted cover can work well too.
 Make sure the cover is secure and check it regularly for snow, debris, and water buildup.
-Keep it tight to ensure your boat stays protected.

 Winterizing FAQs